-signed in Cyrillic and dated '92' (lower right) pencil, watercolour and gouache with gum arabic, on paper laid on card 17.8×14 cm $(7 \times 5\frac{1}{2}$ in)
+signed in Cyrillic and dated '92' (lower right) pencil, watercolour and gouache with gum arabic, on paper laid on card $17.8 \times 14 \text{ cm}$ (7 x $5\frac{1}{2}$ in)

-ET WITHIN A BARREN LANDSCAPE, A KIRGHIZ Gathering by Nikolai Nikolaevich Karazin presents us with a moment of intense discussion amongst a gathering of men.
+Set within a barren landscape, A Kirghiz Gathering by Nikolai Nikolaevich Karazin, presents us with a moment of intense discussion amongst a gathering of men.
 In the foreground, the charred remnants of a fire are visible, its dark mark seared onto this otherwise arid landscape.
 Our attention is drawn to the figures in the centre, in particular the two young, possibly Slavic, women seated on the right.
-The forlorn and cheerless posture of the women - one of whom has flung herself on the ground, her head gripped in her hands with frantic desperation.
-This suggests that the scene depicts the negotiation of their sale into slavery.
+The forlorn and cheerless posture of the women - one of whom has flung herself on the ground, her head gripped in her hands with frantic desperation - suggests that this scene depicts the negotiation of their sale into slavery.
 It is possible that the central male figure, wearing a woollen papakhi hat and yellow tunic, is a people-stealer from Turkestan, whilst the standing figure on the right is his Kazakh henchman.
 The two seated figures at the front of the group could be Uzbeks who are arranging the transportation of the two girls to Khiva, or possibly Samarkand, either for sale as domestic servants or for placement within a harem.